carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 That will tell Rye to butt out of your other dirs where you want the `python` command to point somewhere else.
 Not that you asked, but I'd recommend checking out [mise-en-place](https://mise.jdx.dev/) as a replacement for pyenv, as it can also manage Node versions (so you can delete asdf), Ruby version etc...

 ## Linting
 (And formatting).
-The original series has Testing next, but I think Linting (and formatting) and Typing naturally come before Testing.
+The original series has Testing next, but I think Linting, formatting, and Typing naturally come before Testing.
 This section will be very short.
-Throw out `black` and `isort` and `flake8` and all the other thingies, because [Ruff](https://docs.astral.sh/ruff/) now does everything they did, and Ruff comes for free with Rye!
+Throw out `black` and `isort` and `flake8` and all the rest, because [Ruff](https://docs.astral.sh/ruff/) now does everything they did, and Ruff comes for free with Rye!

 So all you need to do is:
 ```bash